vaporyjs/browser-builds/README.md

 ## Usage

 In your web application, include only one of the builds from the `dist` directory.
-All exports will be available under the global `ethereumjs`.
+All exports will be available under the global `vaporyjs`.

 **Note:** all packages expect ECMAScript 6 (ES6) as a minimum environment.
 From browsers lacking ES6 support, please use a shim (like [es6-shim](https://github.com/paulmillr/es6-shim)) before including any of the builds from this repo.